brennanpincardiff/rhiwbina_codeclub_projects/Crest_SuperStar_Activities.md

 Lots of other options are available.
 CREST have a library of resouces which cover a broad range of activities (https://primarylibrary.crestawards.org/#SuperStar).
 Check out the resources and tell us if there is a particular task you would like to try.

+Here are some suggestions
+* Disappearing Dinosours
+* Drifting dandelions
+* Fingerprints (maybe us a microsope on the computer?)
+* Hoodie Learning
+* Tea (survey others and make a graph)...
+* Polymer problem
+* Super Spinners

 Follow the sheets and have fun customising your work in any way you want:-)

 If you want to get involved tell one of the Code Club leaders.